AdguardTeam/KnowledgeBase/docs/mac/install-uninstall.md

 ![Run Activity Monitor](https://cdn.adguard.com/content/kb/ad_blocker/mac/22.jpg)

-* Stop the process which is being&nbsp;run under the user (not the one run under root).
+* Stop the process which is being run under the user (not the one run under root).
 To do so, click on the process and then on the X on the upper left.
 Confirm it in the dialogue window.

 ![Confirm](https://cdn.adguard.com/content/kb/ad_blocker/mac/33.jpg)